 In determining that the exclusion at issue was not contrary to public policy, however, the Court concluded that the Maryland General Assembly did not intend to eliminate household exclusions altogether, but rather merely required insurers to offer the insured an opportunity to purchase liability limits for family members equal to that for non-family members.

 As evidenced by the Court’s opinion in Stickley, it is of the utmost importance for an individual to review and understand the terms and conditions of his or her insurance policy to avoid ending up in a situation where coverage is denied based upon an overlooked exclusion.

-The attorneys of Brassel, Alexander & Rice, LLC have extensive experience representing individuals who have been injured in car accidents and are forced to deal with an uncooperative insurance company.
-If you or someone you know has been injured by the negligence of another, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The attorneys of Brassel Alexander, LLC have extensive experience representing individuals who have been injured in car accidents and are forced to deal with an uncooperative insurance company.
+If you or someone you know has been injured by the negligence of another, contact the attorneys of Brassel Alexander, LLC today.